MaxPleaner/email_endpoint/README.md

 5. Using a backport definition of Kernel#yield_self, which was added in Ruby 2.5

+6. The integration tests actually send the email using the email service, and check whether it was delivered to a gmail address.
+There is some required `sleep` when doing this which is fundamentally finnicky (it has to wait for the email to arrive), which could possibly be removed if a post hook were added to the email client.

+7. The unit tests do no network calls (all of that is stubbed), making them run quicker.
+It's easy to run only the unit or integration tests with `rspec spec/unit/` or `rspec spec/integration/`.
+Most of the methods have unit tests, including the private ones.

 #### issues encountered

 There is [this](https://github.com/sendgrid/docs/issues/1417) issue with